tychon/phrases/README.md

   IO functions doing the interesting IO things.
 * EmbeddedContent (EmbeddedContent.hs)
   Provide the helptext and the ghc version by loading it on compiletime.
+* Migrate (Migrate.hs)
+  Functions for decrypting version 1 storage and converting it to version 2.
 * Main (phrases.hs)
   Parsing of arguments, the prompt and tying together the basic IO things.